Trigger Rules

 Risk Scenarios

-PR Events: Pipeline configuration originates from the source branch and may be modified by unauthorized users, posing the following risks:
+Pipeline configuration originates from the source branch and may be modified by unauthorized users, with the following risks:

-- Malicious code injection or sensitive code leakage
+- Malicious code injection or sensitive content leakage

-- Tampering with build artifacts (e.g., images, binary files)
+- Build artifacts (such as images, binary files) being tampered with

-NPC Events: The pipeline is provided by the NPC's repository, with the trigger being the commenter, creating compounded risks:
+The pipeline can be provided by the NPC's repository, and the trigger is the commenter, with叠加 risks:

 - NPC configuration source is uncontrollable and may be maliciously tampered with